-We have fostered strong links with other local primary and post-primary schools and pupils participate in a variety of joint activities and events throughout the year such as Faith Friends, the K'Nex Challenge, Sentinus Days, French tuition, sporting events, the Love For Life Programme, bi-annual Year 6/7 trip to Edinburgh, Confirmation Retreat, etc. Pupils in Year 7 participate in the local Credit Union Quiz annually.
+St. Patrick's Primary School has a strong GAA tradition supported by our local club, Eskra Emmetts.
+Our PE co-ordinator collaborates regularly with their School Liaison Officer and Youth Officer to share resources, organise events and promote Gaelic football.
+Each year we organise and host a Gaelic Sportsmanship Competition inviting other local schools.
+We have fostered strong links with other local primary and post-primary schools and pupils participate in a variety of joint activities and events throughout the year such as Faith Friends, the K'Nex Challenge, Sentinus Days, French tuition, sporting events, the Love For Life Programme, Confirmation Retreat, trip to Knock, etc. Pupils in Year 7 participate in the local Credit Union Quiz and the Road Safety Quiz annually.